feedhenry-raincatcher/raincatcher-core/cloud/datasync/example/README.md

 `MONGO_CONNECTION_URL` environment variable needs to point to mongodb instance By default using: mongodb://127.0.0.1:27017/sync

-`REDIS_CONNECTION_URL`  environment variable needs to point to running redis instance By default using: redis://127.0.0.1:6379
+`REDIS_PORT` and `REDIS_HOST` environment variables that to point to running redis instance By default using: 127.0.0.1 and 6379